 As described under "Derivative financial instruments" above, the Company holds interest rate swap contracts to hedge significant future transactions and cash flows dependent on movement in interest rates.
+Fair values of derivative financial instruments are sensitive to changes in the mortgage rates payable.
+Note 14 provides a sensitivity analysis to show how a change in the weighted average mortgage rate payable could impact the fair value of derivative financial instruments.

-Derivatives are contracted with Santander UK plc or counterparties that meet standards set out in the relevant Prospectus.
+Derivatives are contracted with Santander UK plc or counterparties that meet standards set out in the relevant Transaction documents.

-The Directors monitor the performance of Derivatives on an ongoing basis.
 If subsequently there is a ratings downgrade of the counterparty credit rating, remedial measures include provision of collateral for obligations under the relevant swap contract.